 Let’s teeter on the side of logic (for now), and just talk about brain chemistry.
 Your thoughts dictate your actions–they do!
 So what practical steps can you take to change your thoughts into manifestation?

 Step 1: Write it Down

 Everything in this world was first an idea in someone’s head–even fire!
 Things that we once thought were completely impossible (electricity, flight, space travel, cures for diseases) came into being because they were first imagined by someone.
-Imagine where we would be if those people decided that they weren’t worthy enough, smart enough, or capable enough to make those things happen?
+Imagine where we would be if those people decided that they weren’t worthy enough, smart enough, or capable enough to make those things happen.

 So don’t let your ideas disappear once they come into your head.
 Write them down!
-That is the first imperative step to manifestation, because it creates a tangible experience from an intangible one.
+That is the first imperative step to manifestation because it creates a tangible experience from an intangible one.
 Once you write it down, it’s real, at least in some form.

 If you have a big, scary goal, that can be overwhelming!
 Believe me, I get it.
 This time last year, Organize 365 was a podcast and an Etsy shop.
-I wrote down (and put in my Sunday Basket) that what I felt that women needed the most was a complete home and a complete paper organization program.
+I wrote down (and put it in my Sunday Basket) that what I felt that women needed the most were a complete home and a complete paper organization program.